RebelToolbox/RebelDocumentation/development/editor/editor_style_guide.rst

 Introduction
 ------------

-Thanks for your interest in contributing to the Godot editor!
+Thanks for your interest in contributing to the Rebel Editor!

-This page describes the grammar and writing style used throughout the Godot editor.
+This page describes the grammar and writing style used throughout the Rebel Editor.
 Following this style guide will help your contribution get merged faster since there will be fewer review steps required.

 Writing style